Xiaomi Smart Home: Mi Robotic Vacuums

 On 31 August 2016, the company announced the Xiaomi Mi Robot Vacuum.
 It is a robovac produced by Roborock and released under Xiaomi's platform.
 It has 12 sensors, including an ultrasonic sonar, cliff sonar, gyroscope, and accelerometer.
 The vacuum is equipped with a 5200 mAh lithium-ion battery, which allows it to vacuum for 2.5 hours on one charge.
 This covers 250 m2 (approx. 2700 square feet) of floor space.

 Roborock S5

 Roborock S5 is the second robovac released by Roborock and it supports mopping and laser mapping for zone cleaning (through the Mi Home app, Roborock app, and Wi-Fi).
 It cleans with 2000 Pa suction at 63.8 dB.

-The basic commands with voice assistant are: